SpockBauru/CSG_Terrain/README.md

 The code aims to be readable and beginner friendly.
 Users are encoraged to change and expand the code in their end, but this repository must be kept neat and tidy.

 Contributions to make the code simpler, more readable and bugfixes are welcomed.
-Optimizations must be easy to understand even for beginner users, example: Advanced features like compute shaders would greatly benefits the plugin speed, but was kept out of the code in order to keep it accessible for beginners.
+Optimizations must be easy to understand even for beginner/intermediate users, example: Advanced features like compute shaders would greatly benefits the plugin speed, but will be kept out of the code in order to keep it accessible.